-The Student Hub at UCC is scheduled to open in 2018 and this research programme aims to engage students and staff in the study of space design and the use of space to underpin the implementation of the Hub as an innovative space within which student learning and development will be facilitated and supported.
+The Student Hub at UCC will open in 2018 and this research programme aims to engage students and staff in the study of space design and the use of space to underpin the implementation of the Hub as an innovative space within which student learning and development will be facilitated and supported.
 The programme has been created to build capacity and to support the transition to the student hub through interdisciplinary research and to strengthen capacity for relevant research.
 The specific objectives of the programme are to:

 - Engage students and staff in learning space design for the Student Hub;